jasonsturges/openfl-haxe-benchmark/README.md

 Each iteration displays a running average of total time to execute test, also expressing consistency by calculating deviation.

-Finally, after all samples of this test have been run, the result of one function is calculated to take `0.00012525` milliseconds.
+Finally, after all samples of this test have been run, the result of the function call is calculated to take `0.00012525` milliseconds.

-In this example, looping the test function incurred immeasureable overhead.
+In this example, looping the test function incurred immeasurable overhead.
 Baseline is calculated and removed from total results to compensate computation time of executing the test loop.

 ##### Creating Test Suites